Interested in a copy for yourself? Poster or canvas.

 Where?
 Room 8 of the Pinacoteca in the Vatican Museums

-Biblical stories: The story on top is the Transfiguration and on the bottom is The Healing of the Lunatic Boy.
-The transfiguration is described in Matthew 17, Mark 9, and Luke 9.
+Biblical stories: The story on top is the transfiguration and on the bottom is The Healing of the Lunatic Boy.
+Both stories are described in Matthew 17, Mark 9, and Luke 9.
 The biblical story describes how Jesus is transfigured in radiant glory when praying with three of his disciples on a mountain.
 Jesus speaks with Moses and Elijah and also hears the voice of God.
 The Feast of the Transfiguration is still celebrated in many churches, either on August 6 or August 19.
-The story of the demon-possessed boy is also described in Matthew 17, Mark 9, and Luke 9, and occurs at the same time as the transfiguration.
+The story of the demon-possessed boy occurs at the same time as the transfiguration.
 When Jesus and his three disciples came down from the mountain, the father of the boy kneels down in front of Jesus and asks him to heal his son as the disciples were unable to do that.
 In 1605, Peter Paul Rubens painted a variation of the Transfiguration.

 Symbolism: The transfiguration shows the connection that Jesus provides between Heaven and Earth and that people should follow the lessons provided by the Son of God.
 To emphasize this, Jesus is looking upwards to the sky to remind us that he provides the connection between the people on earth and God in Heaven.
 The three disciples on the mountain represent faith, hope, and love.
 The scene at the bottom half of the painting symbolizes the inability of people to do miracles without the trust in God's abilities.